 Cannabis as a Treatment for Joint Inflammation

-Cannabis has gained traction as an arthritis treatment thanks to its potential anti-inflammatory and pain-relieving effects.
+Recently, cannabis has gained traction as an arthritis treatment.
+This comes thanks to its potential anti-inflammatory and pain-relieving effects.
 Cannabis is made up of many active compounds that act on the body to induce this range of effects.

 THC May Manage Both Pain and Inflammation

-THC, or tetrahydrocannabinol, is one of the main active cannabinoids in cannabis and has shown a lot of potential as an arthritis treatment.
+Tetrahydrocannabinol is one of the main active cannabinoids in cannabis.
+Recent studies have shown that it has potential as an arthritis treatment.
 THC affects the body by binding to, and activating, cannabinoid receptors such as the G-protein coupled receptors CB1 and CB2.

 Reducing inflammation is key to managing the pain, discomfort, and reduced range of motion of arthritis and it seems that THC may be able to help.
 One animal study showed that the activation of the CB1 receptor, which THC can activate, resulted in an increase of cytokine IL-10, an anti-inflammatory cytokine.